All events for 2020 have been canceled due to COVID-19. Please see home page for official message from the committee.

 All participants will run at the same time and must ride from start to finish.
 Limited to the first 30 applicants to turn in registration forms at Hāmākua Youth Center.

-Portuguese Bean Soup & Sweet Bread Contest – Wednesday, May 20th
+Portuguese Bean Soup & Smoke Meat Contest – Wednesday, May 20th

 5pm – North Hawaiʻi Education & Research Center